 Since there is no need to install ductwork outside, the user can install a ductless range hood at a convenient place as per his requirement.
 As a result, the contractor does not have to be paid for ductwork installation, which saves money.

 Are ductless range hoods safe?
+What Is A Non Ducted Range Hood

 Ductless range hoods are safe but not ducted.
 If you cooked normal food that is fine but if you love to cook those kinds of food which generate heavy smoke like Asian-style food.

-The ductless range hood will be unable to ventilate the air effectively if you are always cooking like this.
+The ductless vent hood will be unable to ventilate the air effectively if you are always cooking like this.
 As a result of such long-term use, the indoor environment of the kitchen is deteriorating.
 There is a possibility that those inside a house can suffer lung damage or poor breathing health due to this condition.
 In contrast, ducted range hoods can handle heavy cooking.

 Why use a ductless range hood – The Good & Bad?